BartJolling/bartjolling.github.io/_posts/2024-09-01-windows-desktop-menu-powershell.md

 powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File "{local-path}\UserMenu.ps1"
 ~~~~

 Replace `{local-path}` with the actual full folder path where you stored the script.
-Also, set Run to `Minimzed` to hide the console window when launching.
+Also, set Run to `Minimized` to hide the console window when launching.
 This is the time to change the icon if you do not want to end up with the default PowerShell icon.

 - The command line bypasses the execution policy on your machine to prevent being blocked.
-- The window style is set to hidden to avoid showing the window.
+- The window style is set to `Hidden` to avoid showing the window.

 For the final step, right click your newly created shortcut on the desktop, click to show more options and then click to pin to taskbar.
 If you used [the full UserMenu.ps1 script from my Github](https://gist.github.com/BartJolling/d82493c35f2f28c6ee428747da30992b), the result might look like this, after accepting the MIT license.

 ![User Menu](/assets/img/2024-09-01-windows-start-menu-powershell-result.png)

-You can now safely delete the icon from the desktop.
+You can now safely delete the shorcut from the desktop.
 It is not needed anymore.
 Enjoy!